demisto/content/Packs/IllusiveNetworks/Playbooks/playbook-Illusive-Incident-Escalation_README.md

-This playbook is used for creating an automatic analysis of the Illusive’s incident details, in order to end up with a certain score or a set of insights that will enable automatic decisions and actions.
+This playbook is used for creating an automatic analysis of the Illusive's incident details, in order to end up with a certain score or a set of insights that will enable automatic decisions and actions.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.